Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Werner Herzog’s 1972 Aguirre, der Zorn Gottes

 Saw Werner Herzog’s 1972 Aguirre, der Zorn Gottes for the first time in a theater—impressively clever use of historical sources, and Mauch’s breathtaking cinematography w/ a single 35mm camera feels like an actor in its own right.
-Kinski’s not unhinged but menacing—which, according to Herzog, was pulled off by provoking him pre-shot into a rage that sufficiently exhausted him to behave as intended during filming.
-Sadly, on-set voice recs were unusable and had to be dubbed (w/o Kinski).
+Kinski’s not unhinged but menacing—which, according to Herzog, was pulled off by provoking him pre-take into a rage that exhausted him sufficiently to behave as intended during filming.
+Sadly, the on-set voice recordings were unusable, and the entire movie had to be dubbed (without Kinski).

 MAY 16, 2024, Philara Collection